godotengine/godot-docs/classes/class_renderingserver.rst

 :ref:`ViewportScaling3DMode<enum_RenderingServer_ViewportScaling3DMode>` **VIEWPORT_SCALING_3D_MODE_FSR** = ``1``

 Use AMD FidelityFX Super Resolution 1.0 upscaling for the viewport's 3D buffer.
 The amount of scaling can be set using :ref:`Viewport.scaling_3d_scale<class_Viewport_property_scaling_3d_scale>`.
-Values less then ``1.0`` will be result in the viewport being upscaled using FSR.
+Values less than ``1.0`` will be result in the viewport being upscaled using FSR.
 Values greater than ``1.0`` are not supported and bilinear downsampling will be used instead.
 A value of ``1.0`` disables scaling.

 .. _class_RenderingServer_constant_VIEWPORT_SCALING_3D_MODE_MAX: